 Do you want to be free?

-If you want to search for whatever you want online, if you want to say whatever you want to say, if you want to become an activist for whatever you think is important and, most importantly, if you want to be free, you should use a VPN and secure messaging.
+If you want to search for whatever you want online, if you want to say whatever you want to say, if you want to become an activist for whatever you think is important and, most importantly, if you want to be free, you should use a VPN such as Private Internet Access and secure messaging.
 Tutanota encrypts your emails plus attachments and contacts automatically.

 Free your data from mass spying!